 Sumo Trio 4.5m

 There was plenty of interest from farmers and dealers alike in a smart Sumo Trio 4.5m cultivator.
-The min-till cultivator had a Dromone hitch attachment to convert it to run on the tractors two-point links and it looked good value, with decent metal all round.
+The min-till unit had a Dromone hitch attachment to convert it to run on a tractor’s two-point links and it looked good value, with decent metal all round.

 Sumo Trio 4.5m £12,875